UConn matches win total from last season, 24-21 over Wagner

 EAST HARTFORD, Conn.
+(AP) — UConn used a strong running game and a much improved defense to match its win total from last year in its opening game.

-(AP) — UConn’s running back tandem of Kevin Mensah and Art Thompkins combined for 235 yards and two touchdowns and the Huskies opened their season by holding off Wagner from the Championship Subdivision 24-21 on Thursday night.
+The running back tandem of Kevin Mensah and Art Thompkins combined for 235 yards and two touchdowns as the Huskies held off Wagner from the Championship Subdivision 24-21 on Thursday night.

 Mensah rushed 36 times for 144 yards and a 4-yard touchdown.
-Thompkins had 91 yards on 17 carries and a 5-yard score, as the Huskies matched their win total from last year.
+Thompkins had 91 yards on 17 carries and a 5-yard score, and UConn had 60 rushing attempts.

+“Me and Art have fun,” said Mensah.
+“We have little dance moves, everything.
+The fact that we can vibe like that is fantastic and it makes me better and I hope it makes him better, too.”

 Dymitri McKenzie rushed for 115 yards and two touchdowns, including 55-yard score for the Seahawks.
 He also capped a 92-yard fourth-quarter drive with a 7-yard touchdown to give Wagner its final points.